Understanding Einstein’s Special Relativity Physics

 Calculating the coordinates of P

-Since light has speed c=1 in the units we are using, and distance (d), speed (v) and time (t) are related by v=d/t, or d=vt, my distance D away from the point P is given by
+Since light has speed c=1 in the units we are using, and that distance (d), speed (v) and time (t) are related by v=d/t, or d=vt, my distance D away from the point P is given by

 D = 1xT/2 = T/2,